gabrielschulhof/bindings-principles/README.md

 bool unwatch_file_name(FileSystemWatch watch);
 ```

-A variation of this API is one where the callback returns a boolean value to indicate to the native library whether it should keep calling it or whether it should release the resources associated with calling it.
+A variation of this API is one where the callback returns a specific value to indicate to the native library whether it should keep calling it or whether it should release the resources associated with calling it.

 ```C
 FileSystemWatch watch_file_name(const char *file_name,